grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 #### Options

-- **Config query:** Select the query that returns the data you want to use as configuration.
+- **Config query** - Select the query that returns the data you want to use as configuration.
-- **Apply to:** Select the fields or series to which the configuration should be applied.
+- **Apply to** - Select the fields or series to which the configuration should be applied.
-- **Apply to options:** Specify a field type or use a field name regex, depending on your selection in **Apply to**.
+- **Apply to options** - Specify a field type or use a field name regex, depending on your selection in **Apply to**.

 #### Field mapping table

 Below the configuration options, you'll find the field mapping table.
-This table lists all fields found in the data returned by the config query, along with a **Use as** and **Select** option.
+This table lists all fields found in the data returned by the config query, along with **Use as** and **Select** options.
 It provides control over mapping fields to config properties, and for multiple rows, it allows you to choose which value to select.

 #### Example